 The proposed bill amends the Human Services Code to establish standards for ensuring safe and humane institutional practices for children in facilities.
-It introduces a new section, Section 724.1, which outlines that restrictive procedures, such as chemical restraints, manual restraints, mechanical restraints, seclusion, exclusion, strip searches, and body cavity searches, should only be used as a last resort to protect children from immediate physical harm.
-The bill emphasizes that these procedures cannot be used for punishment or administrative convenience and mandates that inappropriate use will lead to investigations and potential license revocation for facilities.
+It introduces a new section, Section 724.1, which outlines that restrictive procedures, such as chemical restraints, manual restraints, mechanical restraints, seclusion, exclusion, strip searches, and body cavity searches, should only be employed as a last resort to protect children from immediate physical harm.
+The bill emphasizes that these procedures cannot be used for punishment or administrative convenience and mandates that any inappropriate use of such measures will lead to investigations and potential license revocation for the facility involved.

 Statutes/Laws affected: